carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 !twarc2 counts --text "kittens"
 ~~~
-{: .language-python}
+{: .bash}

 Output: screenshot of the bottom of the output showing there were 95,767 mentions of kittens on twitter in the 7 days before the command was run.
-Try counting mentions of "big data", "archives", "research", or "interdiciplinary".
+Try counting mentions of "big data", "archives", "research", or "interdisciplinary".

+### Alternate:
+#### What's a lot?
+Getting a sense of the scale of the conversation on Twitter is important.
+When you are starting out, you won't have much idea about how many tweets a search will return.
+With a monthly limit of 500,000 tweets, it's good to use the Recent Tweet Counts endpoint to do some exploratory searching.

+We got almost 100,000 kitten tweets.
+That's a healthy amount of data to analyze.
+Take a look at the counts for 'Biden', 'Baseball', 'Beyonce', and 'Ukraine'.
+We will aggregate by day and run everything from one cell.

+Judging by the results, can we perhaps judge that politics Twitter is larger or smaller than sports twitter?

+`!twarc2 counts --text "(Ukraine OR ukraine)" --granularity "day"`

 ## Filtered Stream